Skip to main content

 • Ensure clarity.
 The clearer your email is, the easier it’ll be to read and understand.
 This may mean recipients respond to your messages more quickly.

 • Prevent misunderstandings.
-Misunderstandings between you and your customers can lead to frustrated clients, which can result in decreased sales.
+Misunderstandings between you and your customers and business associates can lead to frustrated clients, which can result in decreased sales.
 Misunderstandings can also create friction between you and your team, resulting in delayed and overdue projects.

 • Reduce liability issues.
 Email etiquette can help you communicate in a way that aligns with your organization's email policy, so you can reduce the likelihood of legal problems.